Skip to main content

 User data

-User data in a Managed Kubernetes cluster — user parameters to configure and personalize the cluster.
-Passed as a script in cloud-config format (text files with YAML syntax) or as a bash script.
-The scripts are automatically Base64 encoded and then sent to the cloud server hosting the Managed Kubernetes cluster.
-On the server, scripts are executed using the cloud-init agent.
+User data in a Managed Kubernetes cluster on a cloud server — user parameters for configuring and personalizing the cluster.
+They are transmitted as a script in cloud-config format (text files with YAML syntax) or as a bash script.
+The scripts are automatically Base64 encoded and then transferred to the cloud server hosting the Managed Kubernetes cluster.
+On the server, the scripts are executed using the agent cloud-init.
 Using user data helps to speed up and automate the process of configuring a Managed Kubernetes cluster.

-Specify user data is available when creating a cluster or adding a new node group.
+Specify user data can be done when creating a cluster or adding a new group of nodes.

-For more information about cloud-config and bash script formats, see the User data formats instructions in the cloud-init documentation.
+Read more about cloud-config and bash script formats in the instructions User data formats cloud-init documentation.

-In scripts, you can pass parameters for configuring worker nodes and installing additional software on nodes outside the Managed Kubernetes cluster.
+In scripts, you can pass parameters to configure worker nodes and install additional software on nodes outside the Managed Kubernetes cluster.
 For example:

 Specify user data

-You can specify user data when creating a cluster on a cloud server or adding a new node group:
+You can specify user data by Create a cluster on a cloud server or adding a new node group:

-• in the control panel — script with data that is not Base64 encoded in the User Data field.
+• in the control panel — script with data that are not Base64 encoded, in the field User Data.
 The maximum size of the script is 47 KB;

-• via Terraform — only script with data encoded in Base64 to the user_data argument.
+• via Terraform — only a script with data encoded in Base64, in the argument user_data.
 The maximum script size is 65,535 bytes.

 Once user data has been added, the script cannot be changed.